 Ask any Nigerian what the biggest problem with the Nigerian economy is; chances are, you’ll hear about our over-reliance on oil.
 Economic policymakers and ordinary citizens on the street share the same view, especially in the past two years where the country witnessed a glut in oil prices as well as attack on oil infrastructure for political reasons.
 Nonetheless, this has almost become an anthem which we’ve been singing for more than 20 years.
 At the height of the boom in 2014, oil export revenues made up about 85% of government revenues and 90% of total foreign exchange earnings.
 This directly affects both fiscal stability and monetary policy effectiveness (since the Central Bank operates a managed float system dependent on foreign reserves), further weakening the supposed mutual exclusivity of both sides of the financial system.

 Today, Nigeria is at a crossroads where she has to decide whether to use the experience of the past two years as a catalyst for real economic diversification or continue with business as usual by singing the diversification anthem and doing nothing.
 The crisis forced us to make certain adjustments.
 Prior to the crisis, we had spent upwards of $20 billion on food and other agricultural imports.
 Hopefully, lack of foreign earnings has forced both a reduction in imports and the promotion of local products.
 However, beyond food, importation of refined fuel takes another huge chunk of our importation bill including direct subsidies on fuel as well as foreign exchange operations on behalf of oil marketers.
 As the former CBN governor once said, rather than subsidize imported products and create jobs abroad, there is the need to subsidize domestic production and support those willing to invest in domestic processing facilities.
 And no, this isn’t an article advocating blind protectionism.
 And it needn’t.
 In line with the laws of comparative advantage in classical economics, domestic processing facilities in agriculture and energy production directly complement our resource abundance in both sectors.
-In addition, a more rational import policy would help stabilize our currency and save Nigeria from the a repeat of the kind of stagflation we’ve endured for the past two years.
+In addition, a more rational import policy would help stabilize our currency and save Nigeria from a repeat of the kind of stagflation we’ve endured for the past two years.

 In conclusion, it is worth commending the diversification drive in the country’s mining sector, the recent investments in refineries by local investors, and the creation of the Development Bank of Nigeria to further support medium and small-scale businesses.
 These are steps in the right direction.
 But there is the need to avoid the danger of complacency especially as the economy increasingly improves and easy money from oil becomes attractive for fiscal purposes as well as a source of foreign reserve.
-There is the need to further diversify the economy thereby protecting the country from the single-commodity risk and its attendant consequences on the Nigerian people.
-Hopefully, the silver lining in the 2-year recession cloud would be a more rational economic policy henceforth.
+There is the need to further diversify the economy thereby protecting the country from single-commodity risk and its attendant consequences on the Nigerian people.
+Hopefully, the silver lining in the cloud of recession would be a more rational economic policy henceforth.